Giveth/giveth-wiki/wiki/documentation/mvp.md

 ![Relations between DACs, Campaigns and Milestones](../images/mvp-relations.svg)

 <a name="mvp-fig-relations">Figure 1</a>: Relations between DACs, Campaigns and Milestones.
 The DACs and Campaigns can be linked with each other, but can also stand completely alone.
-On the other hand, every milestone can be linked to exactly one Campaign.
-Multiple Milestones can exist in one Campaign.
+On the other hand, every milestone can be linked to exactly one Campaign, but multiple Milestones can exist in one Campaign.

 ### Givers